vanzonr/rarray/README.md

 Installation
 ============

-To use this header-only library, one merely needs to copy the header file rarray to the directory of the source files that include it, or to a default directory where the compiler will look for header files (e.g. /usr/include or /usr/local/include).
+To use this header-only library, you can copy the files rarray, rarrayio, rarraymacros.h, rarraydelmacros.h to the directory "/usr/include" or some other directory that the compiler searches for header files.

 Rather than do so by hand, you can use the included Makefile, which can also compile the unit tests and benchmarks.
 The configure command